Mental Health Facilities Dayton, WA

 Northwest Childrens Home Residential Treatment Main Campus - 44.1 miles from Dayton, WA

 Northwest Childrens Home Residential Treatment Main Campus is a mental health clinic in Lewiston, ID, located at 419 22nd Avenue, in the 83501 zip code.
-Northwest Childrens Home Residential Treatment Main Campus provides residential treatment and outpatient treatment.
-Northwest Childrens Home Residential Treatment Main Campus offers trauma therapy, group therapy and couples/family therapy to young adults and children / adolescents.
-Northwest Childrens Home Residential Treatment Main Campus also supports patients with eating disorders, children/adolescents with serious emotional disturbance and people with serious mental illness.
-More services at Northwest Childrens Home Residential Treatment Main Campus include family psychoeducation, suicide prevention services and education services.
+Northwest Childrens Home Residential Treatment Main Campus provides outpatient treatment and residential treatment.
+Northwest Childrens Home Residential Treatment Main Campus offers trauma therapy, individual psychotherapy and psychotropic medication to young adults and children / adolescents.
+Northwest Childrens Home Residential Treatment Main Campus also supports children/adolescents with serious emotional disturbance, transitional age young adults and patients with eating disorders.
+More services at Northwest Childrens Home Residential Treatment Main Campus include education services, suicide prevention services and case management.

 Learn More